dave-hudson/c8/doc/c8_integer_integer.md

 integer(integer &&v) noexcept
 ```

-Construct an integer by moving the contents of the existing integer `v`.
+Constructs a `c8::integer` by moving the contents of the existing integer `v`.
 Afterwards `v` will be left as zero.

 ### Exceptions ###